 Digitally through the University of Manitoba

-NEW THIS YEAR – Bug Day will be available by online (digitally) only:
+NEW THIS YEAR – Bug Day available to stream on Youtube

 The 24th Annual BUG DAY is hosted by HSC Winnipeg in collaboration with the University of Manitoba’s Continuing Professional Development (CPD) Medicine Program.

 BUG DAY is Manitoba’s largest healthcare education event and it is held every year during National Infection Prevention & Control Week.
 Join locally, nationally and internationally recognized experts for this popular day-long symposium focusing on hot topics in infection prevention and control, infectious diseases and public health.

 This event is available via digitally and MBTelehealth sites throughout Winnipeg and Manitoba.
 Please check your site for availability and reserve prior to registering.
 You will be asked your preference of attendance at check out.